Tuga Pops − Tuesday, August 27, 2024, 2 Years ago in Pork Recipes

 11. Serve hot, placing the sauce on the buns followed by the pork cutlets.

-Recipe Credit: Para Cozinhar
+Adapted from a Recipe by: Para Cozinhar

 Adelia